NyoroGiraffe/Experi-City/03_WorldBuilding/HanasakaCity.md

 - **January:** The **new Mayoral system begins**; the role becomes purely ceremonial, with mayors chosen by **lottery**.

-- **January:** A goodwill mission, including, visits virtually via avatars.
+- **January:** A goodwill mission visits virtually via avatars to Kochipina.

 - **Early Year:** **"Hanasakia"** (the city's virtual second layer) begins trial operations.